 - 1 bottle orange food coloring

-1. Dust your counter or a large cutting board with powdered sugar.
+Dust your counter or a large cutting board with powdered sugar.
 Place the marshmallows and the water in a large microwave-safe bowl.
 Microwave on high for 1 minute, until the marshmallows are puffy and expanded.

-3. Add the powdered sugar and begin to stir with the spatula.
+Add the powdered sugar and begin to stir with the spatula.
 Stir until the sugar begins to incorporate and it becomes impossible to stir anymore.

 Take one of the remaining fondant balls and flatten it into a round disc.
 You might want to wear gloves to avoid getting food coloring on your hands during this step.
-Add 4-5 drops of yellow food coloring to the center of the disc, and fold the disc over on itself so that the color is enclosed in the center of the fondant ball.
+Add 4 to 5 drops of yellow food coloring to the center of the disc and fold the disc over on itself so that the color is enclosed in the center of the fondant ball.

 Begin to knead the ball of fondant just like you did before.
 As you work it, you will begin to see streaks of color coming through from the center.
 Continue to knead until the streaks are gone and the fondant is a uniform yellow color.

-9. On your powdered sugar-coated workstation, begin to roll the yellow fondant ball into a long worm shape, using your palms to roll it into a very long, thin cylinder.
-The exact size will depend on your preference for the size of your candy corn, but I recommend keeping it around 1/4 to 1/3 of an inch thick.
+On your powdered sugar-coated workstation, begin to roll the yellow fondant ball into a long worm shape, using your palms to roll it into a very long, thin cylinder.
+The exact size will depend on your preference for the size of your candy corn, but a 1/4- to 1/3-inch thick is recommended.
 Try to keep it the same size along the length of the fondant strip, but some minor variation is fine.

-10. If your fondant is slightly sticky, you should be able to press the strips together to create one unified fondant strip with three colors.
+If your fondant is slightly sticky, you should be able to press the strips together to create one unified fondant strip with three colors.
 If they are well-dusted with powdered sugar, they might not stick.
 If this is the case, you can wet a pastry brush and lightly run it along the sides of the strips, and the water will cause them to fuse together.

-11. Once your strips are firmly pressed together, you should be able to start cutting.
+Once your strips are firmly pressed together, you should be able to start cutting.
 Cutting them in their present state produces a rounded candy corn.
 If you prefer a flat candy corn, you can very gently run a rolling pin along the top of the tri-colored fondant strip, to flatten the tops and press them closer together.